Search Engine

 Chapter 4:1-4 (ESV) But it displeased Jonah exceedingly, and he was angry.
 And he prayed to the Lord and said, “O Lord, is not this what I said when I was yet in my country?
 That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster.
 Therefore now, O Lord, please take my life from me, for it is better for me to die than to live.”
 And the Lord said, “Do you do well to be angry?”

-Question to think about: What is the difference between righteous and unrighteous anger?
+Question to consider: What is the difference between righteous and unrighteous anger?

 Have you ever heard someone mutter the phrase, “I don’t want to live in a world that... (fill in the blank)?”
 For example, “I don’t want to live in a world where kids can’t get enough to eat,” or “I don’t want to live in a world that is run by greed.”
 Well, Jonah didn’t want to live in a world where God could show mercy to the Ninevites.